deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13370/index.md

 ![](figures/figures_6_1.png)

-> 🔼 Figure 5 visualizes how the Dual-Stream Balancing (DS-Bal) method effectively balances the learning of visual semantics for both concept and component, resolving the semantic imbalance issue.
+> 🔼 Figure 5 visualizes how the dual-stream balancing (DS-Bal) technique in MagicTailor effectively addresses semantic imbalance in component-controllable personalization, contrasting it with the unbalanced learning of a vanilla approach.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Visualization of the learning process. (a) The vanilla learning paradigm lapses into overemphasizing the easier one. (b) DS-Bal effectively balances the learning of the concept and component.